 Each stalk terminates in a raceme of small flowers.
 These flowers bloom only toward the tip of the raceme and are short-lived.
 Each flower is a little less than 1/8" (3 mm.) across and consists of 4 white petals, 4 greenish sepals, a pistil with a single style, and several stamens.
 Plants that are winter annuals bloom during spring to mid-summer, while summer annuals bloom from mid-summer to fall.
 The flowers are replaced by seedpods that are obcordoid, somewhat compressed (flattened), and a little less than ¼" long.
 Each seedpod is divided into 2 cells and contains about 20 seeds.
 The slender pedicels of the seedpods are about ½-¾" long and ascending.
 The raceme elongates with maturity and can become up to 1½' long on large plants.
 The small seeds are yellowish to reddish brown, ovoid-oblongoid in shape, and shiny; they can remain viable in the ground for several years.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

 Cultivation: Shepherd's Purse is typically found in full sun, mesic to dry conditions, and almost any kind of soil, including cracks in pavement.
 The size of this plant varies considerably with the fertility of the soil and availability of moisture.
 It is somewhat aggressive in reseeding itself.

 Range & Habitat: Shepherd's Purse is a common plant that occurs in every county of Illinois (see Distribution Map).
 It was introduced into North America from Europe.
 Habitats include fields and pastures, areas along railroads and roadsides, gardens and lawns, construction sites, vacant lots, dirt paths, and waste ground.
 These habitats can be either sandy or non-sandy.
 Shepherd's Purse is found in highly disturbed areas, often where the soil surface has been exposed.

-Photographic Location: A garden bed of an abandoned hotel in Urbana, Illinois, and an area along a bike path on the campus of the University of Illinois in Urbana, Illinois.
+Photographic Location: A garden bed of an abandoned hotel in Urbana, Illinois, and an area along a bike path on the campus of the University of Illinois in the same city.